To submit an article online, and to check the status of your submission, you need to have an account with Journal of Agricultural Sciences – Sri Lanka

 Tables (Continue page numbering)

 Start each Table on a separate sheet, double-spaced.
 Tables are numbered 01, 02 etc and referred to in order in the text as Table 01, etc. Headings are in bold, (e.g., Table 01.) with stop.
 The descriptive caption (above the Table) is brief.
 Capital first letter, others lower-case apart from usual exceptions, with final stop.
 Technical, statistical or explanatory details are presented as Footnotes to the Table using superscripts (Details of ±SE, *. **, P values units etc in footnotes with lower-case superscript indicator symbols).
-Only single horizontal lines are used to separate information in TABLES, usually restricted to three, rarely four.
-Topmost and lowest lines are in bold.
-All other horizontal lines are light.
-No vertical lines.
-Avoid very large, complex Tables, and use same type size and font as in main text.
+All the content must be in a table with all boarders.
+No indents [Tabs] should use to create a table Avoid very large, complex Tables, and use same type size and font as in main text.
 Title should be descriptive enough to understand the content by the reader without cross reference the text.
 Refer the table in the text as (Table 01.
 Table 02.
 Etc.).
 Indicate the position of the Table in the text in a separate line as TABLE 01, TABLE 02.
 Etc.

 Figure captions.
 (Continue page numbering)